-Liposuction Breast Reduction Surgery is usually performed under general anaesthetic.
-Once you are completely sedated, your surgeon will create an incision around the areola, down the front of the breast and into the fold.
-Excess breast tissue and skin will now be removed and the nipple and areola will be repositioned.
+When undergoing Liposuction Breast Reduction Surgery General Anaesthetic is usually the anaesthetic of choice.
+Once the anaesthetic has taken effect your surgeon will create an incision around the areola, down the front of the breast and into the fold.
+Your Surgeon will then remove excess breast tissue and skin.
+Next, they will reposition the nipple and areola.

 Liposuction Surgery (Removal of Stubborn Fat Pockets) – Download Dr Briggs FREE Guide

 While large breasts are usually inherited.
 Several factors can contribute to an increase in breast size, including; hormonal fluctuations, multiple pregnancies and menopause.

 Women who live with large, heavy breasts might suffer from backaches, neck pain, shoulder pain as well as other discomforts.
 In order to experience relief from these discomforts and allow them to participate in activities that were formerly difficult due to large breasts, these women may undergo liposuction breast reduction surgery.